-The LHIN spans carefully defined geographical areas and allows for local communities and health care providers within the geographical area to work together to identify local priorities, plan health services and deliver them in a more coordinated fashion.
-The LHIN covers Durham North East, Durham West, Halliburton County and the City of Kawartha Lakes, Northumberland County, Peterborough City and County, Scarborough North and Scarborough South.
+The LHIN allows for local communities and health care providers within the geographical area to work together to identify local priorities, plan health services and deliver them in a more coordinated fashion.
 The LHIN enters into service accountability agreements with health service providers.